AriFordsham/GHCWiki/commentary/rts/conventions.md

 ## Source-control issues

-- Don't be tempted to reindent or reorganise large chunks of code - it generates large diffs in which it's hard to see whether anything else was changed, and causes extra conflicts when moving patches to another branch.
+- Don't be tempted to re-indent or re-organise large chunks of code - it generates large diffs in which it's hard to see whether anything else was changed, and causes extra conflicts when moving patches to another branch.

 > >
-> > If you must reindent or reorganise, don't include any functional
+> > If you must re-indent or re-organise, don't include any functional
 > > changes that commit and give advance warning that you're about to do
 > > it in case anyone else is changing that file.